Trump demands new GM investment in Ohio, defends use of tear gas at border

 Hyde-Smith offered a qualified apology at a debate last Tuesday, offering her contrition to anyone who was offended.

-"I’ve known her for a pretty long time now as a senator," he said.
+"I’ve known her for a pretty long time now as a senator," Trump said.
 "She’s been an excellent senator, she’s done a great job.
 She’s somebody that’s respected in the Senate."